KenDickey/Cuis-Smalltalk-Unicode/README.md

 - Allow programattic (code) manipulation of Unicode code points.
 - Implement reasonable sorting, searching, and other manipulation of code points.

-There is nothing here at this time to support actual display of Unicode text.

 The basic strategy is as follows:
 - The main useful classes are UniChar and UniString.
 Others are helper subclasses.
 - Unicode text is represented by arrayed blocks of storage where all characters are of the same size.
-- Ropes are used to keep the illustion of mixed storage sizes while allowing indexing into text by character location.
+- Ropes are used to keep the illusion of mixed storage sizes while allowing indexing into text by character location.
   [See https://en.wikipedia.org/wiki/Rope_%28computer_science%29 ]

-More on Unicoce see http://Unicode.org

 This package is separate from Core Cuis.

 This means that the class UniChar does not inherit from Character and UniString does not inherit from String.